 - Instead, I used the pasta cooking liquid, lemon juice, and freshly grated Parmesan to make it luscious.

-Put it all together: al dente noodles + divine creamy (no cream!) sauce + tender, flaky salmon, and you have a dinner you’ll remember for many nights to come.
+Put it all together: al dente noodles + divine cream sauce (no cream!) + tender, flaky salmon, and you have a weeknight dinner you’ll remember for many nights to come.

 How to Cook Salmon Pasta

 Think of this creamy tomato salmon pasta recipe like a lighter version of salmon alfredo that will make you feel comforted but not comatose.

 - Salmon.
 Tender, perfectly-cooked salmon pieces make this healthy salmon pasta feel especially elegant and add wonderful lean protein.
 Salmon is rich in beneficial omega-3 fatty acids and vitamins.